tangbeve/tools/_sources/tools/doc/latex.txt

 To produce high quality images the programs PowerPoint and omnigraffle on OSX are recommended.
-When using powerpoint please keep the image ratio to 4x3 as they produce nice sze graphics whoch you also can use in your presentations.
+When using powerpoint please keep the image ratio to 4x3 as they produce nice size graphics which you also can use in your presentations.
 When using other rations they may not fit in presentations and thus you may increase unnecessarily your work.
 We do not recommend vizio as it is not universally available.